CylonicRaider/Instant/docs/RUNNING.md

   `restart` and `bg-restart` use `restart`, `stop` uses `stop`, all others use `auto`.

+The existence and responsiveness of a master process can be queried using the `ping` action, which takes no further arguments and produces a report similar to those of the `status` action.

 #### Configuration file format

 `run.py` employs a powerful configuration mechanism in order to offset its